Back to Blog

 Use Claude Code for application development.
 When you're building features, refactoring codebases, or doing architectural work that spans multiple files, Claude's stronger performance on SWE-Bench and better codebase awareness make it the better choice.

-Some teams might standardize on Codex for terminal-heavy roles (SRE, platform engineering, infrastructure) while standardizing on Claude Code for application developers.
-Others might train everyone to use both and make task-specific choices.
+Some teams might standardize on Codex for terminal-heavy roles like SRE, platform engineering, and infrastructure, while standardizing on Claude Code for application developers.
+Others might train everyone on both and make task-specific choices.

 What doesn't make sense is choosing based on brand or marketing.
 The 12-point Terminal-Bench gap is real, and so is Claude's advantage on multi-file reasoning.
 Match the tool to the task.

-The broader pattern here is that AI coding assistants are specializing.
+The broader pattern is that AI coding assistants are specializing.
 We're past the phase where one model tries to be everything.
-The winning strategy for teams is to understand each tool's strengths and deploy them where they excel.
+The better strategy for teams is to understand each tool's strengths and deploy them where they fit.

 For Point Dynamics' clients, we're recommending a hybrid approach: Codex for infrastructure and DevOps automation, Claude Code for application development and architectural work.
 The benchmark data supports this split, and the real-world results back it up.

-The one million developers who adopted Codex CLI in the first month aren't wrong—for terminal-native work, it's measurably better.
-But "better" is always task-specific.
+The million developers who adopted Codex CLI in the first month are onto something.
+For terminal-native work, it's measurably better.
+But better is always task-specific.
 Know what you're optimizing for, pick the right tool, and you'll ship faster.